Protecting People, Property and Our Way of Life

 Tuesday, October 20, 2020

 5:15 pm – Finance and Priority Committee

-5:30 pm (or immediately after F&P Committee) – Regular Meeting of the Board of Commissioners
+5:30 pm or immediately following F&P meeting – Regular Meeting of the Board of Commissioners

-NLLD will also continue to offer a virtual meeting attendance option.
+NLLD continues to offer a virtual meeting attendance option.

 TO JOIN BY PHONE WITH AUDIO ONLY: